Reading time: 3 min.

 Honestly, I could have spent the whole day on the deck, inhaling the fresh air.
 Plus, you can get off along the way to explore the surroundings by foot or bike, visit the nearby cities and Dutch polders.

-Pfff…these people know how to properly use the land!
-They even reclaim it from the water. 🙂
+These people know how to properly use the land.
+They even reclaim it from the water.

-Note to self: next time, the mandatory stop will definitely be Dordrecht, one of Holland’s oldest towns!
+Note to self: next time, the mandatory stop will definitely be Dordrecht, one of Netherland’s oldest towns.

 The end of the day finds us walking along the river, being part of the general murmur of the city: joggers, tons of bicycles, wanderers like us.